 1. Pay attention to your email habits.

 It may seem simple, but start paying attention to your email habits.
 Email is so integrated into our professional lives that we can use it for hours a day and not even think about how it functions, from a technological perspective.
 How often are you sending messages?
 To how many lists and email newsletters are you subscribed?
 How much time do you spend on email threads with people outside your organization?
-Visualizing your email activity can be helpful here, so consider integrating EmailAnalytics to learn more about your habits—and what your biggest email risks might be.
+Visualizing your email activity can be helpful here, so consider integrating EmailAnalytics to learn more about your habits—and what your biggest email security risks might be.

 2. Don’t mix your email accounts.